-History of the Terms Jigsaw and Sabre Saw
+Evolutions of Jigsaw and Sabre Saw

-If this wasn't confusing enough, the term sabre saw was also sometimes used for the reciprocating saw.
-These saws are available from a number of manufacturers and are sometimes commonly referred to as a "Sawzall"—the trademarked term for this type of saw that is manufactured by the Milwaukee Electric Tool Company.
+If the original terminology wasn't confusing enough, the term sabre saw was also sometimes used for the reciprocating saw.
+These saws are available from several manufacturers and are sometimes commonly referred to as a "Sawzall"—the trademarked name for this type of saw that is manufactured by the Milwaukee Electric Tool Company.
 A reciprocating saw is most often used in demolition and construction and sees little use for fine woodworking.
 Fortunately, this labeling confusion has largely disappeared, and the term reciprocating saw is now the standard name for this type of demolition saw.

 Sabre Saws and Jigsaws Today

 Today, we have lost most of the early distinctions between handheld sabre saws and handheld jig saws.
-Any type of hand-held saw with a short reciprocating blade attached on one side only can be called either a sabre saw or jigsaw—the choice of names is really up to the manufacturer.
+Any type of handheld saw with a short reciprocating blade attached on one side only can be called either a sabre saw or jig saw—the choice of names is really up to the manufacturer.
 However, most saws of this description now on the market are called jigsaws.
 The evolution to one word probably stems from the natural formation of compound words, or two words becoming one.
-A jigsaw sold today may or may not include the rotating handle on top of the tool, used to make fine turns with the blade.
+A jigsaw sold today may or may not include the rotating handle on top of the tool.